Updated 28 April 2026 with data up to 31 March 2026

 Qualifying to be on this list does not indicate any wrongdoing.
 Many parties rely on water allocation markets as part of their business model.
 The list simply provides transparency about account holders who have made more than twenty priced allocation trades in the Goulburn and Murray systems during the water year to date.

-We acknowledge that in some cases, trusts and intermediaries may hold and trade allocation water in their accounts on behalf of other parties.
+In some cases, trusts and intermediaries may hold and trade allocation water in their accounts on behalf of other parties.
 An updated Water Market Trends report, planned for publication later in 2025, will include additional deidentified summary information about the volume of water traded by frequent traders historically.

-Table 1: Frequent Traders in 2025-26 as at 30 September 2025.
+Table 1: Frequent Traders in 2025–26 as at 31 March 2026.